KhymNad/khymnad/README.md

 # Hi, I'm Khym Nad 👋

-I'm a Computer Science student at the University of Alberta with a strong foundation in full-stack development and a passion for building user-focused, scalable applications.
-I enjoy working across the stack—from designing responsive frontends in React to building secure RESTful APIs with Django and Firebase.
+I'm a Computer Science student at the University of Alberta with a strong foundation in full-stack development and a passion for creating user-centric, scalable applications.
+I enjoy working across the stack—from crafting responsive frontends to developing secure and efficient backends.

 ## 💡 Featured Projects